sinch/docs/docs/conversation/conversation-getting-started/conversation-receive-a-message.md

 ## Configure a webhook

-Go to your Conversation App dashboard and select `Conversations` on the left side menu.

-Then select `Apps` from the drop-down menu and select the App you want to add a webhook too.
+Go to your Conversation App dashboard and select **Conversations** on the left side menu.
+Then select **Apps** from the drop-down menu and select the App you want to add a webhook too.

 ![LeftMenu](../images/dashboard/dashboard_leftMenu.jpg)

-For this example, I will be using **Test** as my app.

-Once you have selected your App, scroll down to **Webhook** section and select the **Add Webhook** button.
+Once you have selected your App, scroll down to the **Webhook** section and click **Add Webhook**.
 There will be a pop-up with empty required fields.

 ![Webhook](../images/dashboard/dashboard_configPage.jpg)